-In 1990, two local women and a group of divorce professionals realized that all women and their children, regardless of demographic, were especially vulnerable during and after a divorce.
+In 1990, two women and a group of divorce professionals from the Chicago suburbs realized that all women and their children, regardless of demographic, were especially vulnerable during and after a divorce.
 Women often lacked access to financial and legal knowledge, professional resources and emotional support.
-In response, they founded The Lilac Tree to offer women the necessary access to education, support, and resources whether they are contemplating divorce or have been divorced for many years.
+In response, they founded The Lilac Tree to offer women the necessary access to education, support, and resources whether they were contemplating divorce or had been divorced for many years.

-Those of you who are gardeners know it often takes two to three years to rejuvenate a plant or tree.
-After three years these “separated" lilac bushes were both blossoming and thriving as they never had before.
+After three years the “separated" lilac bushes were both blossoming and thriving as they never had before.

-This is a metaphor for how we approach our mission.
+This is a metaphor for how we approach our mission for Illinois residents.
 When a marriage or relationship, for whatever reason, comes to an end, it needs careful separation.
-Both parties need compassion (when possible), so that the two can begin new lives and eventually blossom and thrive again.
+Both parties need compassion so that the two can begin new lives and eventually blossom and thrive again.